Golden Circle and the South Coast

 Reynisfjara black beach

-Pick up at your accommodation, or meet us at bus stop number 8, next to Hallgrímskirkja church.
+Pick up between 8:00 – 8:30 AM, at your accommodation, or meet us at bus stop number 8, next to Hallgrímskirkja church.
 Wait for the Travelling Iceland vehicle.

 STROKKUR AND THE GEYSER AREA

-You probably did not know that the English name “geyser”, derives from the one and only in the Haukadalur area.
+Did not know that the English name “geyser”, derives from the one and only in the Haukadalur area in Iceland?
 The geyser Geysir itself erupts boiling water up to 70 meters but is almost inactive.
-Strokkur, only a few meters apart from Geyser erupts on average every 4 minutes.
+Strokkur, only a few meters apart from Geyser erupts on average every 5 minutes.

 GULLFOSS, GOLDEN WATERFALL AND FAXI

-Near Geysir is the beautiful Gullfoss Waterfall.
+Near Geysir is the Gullfoss Waterfall, which probably tops the list of being the most beautiful waterfall in Iceland.
 Enjoy the view from above and walk down the path to get close to the powerful waterfall.

 Iceland is a volcanic island, made up mainly of basaltic material that is black in colour.
 Hence, the “Black Beaches”.
 The black beach was, in 1991, ranked as one of the ten most beautiful non-tropical beaches in the world.
 On the beach, there are remarkable basalt columns.
 Reynisdrangar is a sea stack, a geological formation made by wave erosion of surrounding material.